vikasburman/flairjs/docs/content/api/functions/as.md

     //.. do something that is available on SportsCar Mixin }
 </code></pre>
+This can also be checked via [isMixed](#/api/functions/isMixed) function. _as_ gives a unified implementation for variety of such checks.
 ### implements an Interface
 Checks if specified [Interface](#/api/types/interface) type was implemented on this object directly or indirectly (via inheritance).
 <pre><code class="javascript">